Sinalicious/Projects/README.md

 * [Udemy Course FPS Game](https://github.com/Sinalicious/05_TestingFGrounds)

 *Due to their file size i did not push C++ games after completing, Android Apps will be pushed and published in the App Store after beeing finished*
+*All Projects will have a preview, from a simple Youtube Video showcasing it or beeing published in the App Store, at the moment only the source code is available to preview*